Auckland

 The Level 3 Financial Management course helps create a deeper understanding of money.
 The focus is to help students feel confident to make wise judgments about how they use and manage their money in ways that will benefit them now and in the future, to reach their long term financial goals, provide for themselves and reach retirement in good financial shape.

-Food & Nutrition Technology - Level 2
+Food Technology - Level 3

 This is a 32-week programme for Year 12/13 students that combines a school-based Health class with weekly tertiary learning.
 This hands-on programme introduces students to the foundations of healthcare, including patient care, health conditions, and support services.
 It is designed to build skills and knowledge for pathways into nursing and other health care and health related careers.